csound/manual/docs/opcodes/ftprint.md

 category:Table Control:Read/Write Operations
 -->
 # ftprint
-Print the contents of a table (for debugging)
+Print the contents of a table (for debugging).

 Plugin opcode in emugens.